DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 3. Select your profile.
 4. Select the account you want to activate and press X.
 5. A string of letters and numbers will show up copy them CORRECTLY then press R2 then X and then keep pressing O till you are asked if you want to exit to the XMB accept then restart the console
-*(the string can be found in About in Apollo Save Tool in case you lose it)
+* The string can be found in About in Apollo Save Tool in case you lose it.

 ### Getting the ID needed for Chiaki